cpaterno/csc-212-s18/lab-04/readme.md

 ## Requirements

 For successful completion of this lab, you must print to the console a table of running times for each of the maximum subarray sum algorithms, given different input sizes.
 The input sizes you should use for this lab are 10, 100, 1000, and 10000.
-These should be printed across the top of the table, and the algorithms should be printed along the left side (you may simply use "A1, A2 and A3" in place of "max_sub_slow, max_sub_faster, and max_sub_fastest").
+These should be printed across the top of the table, and the algorithms should be printed along the left side (you may simply use "A1, A2 and A3" in place of "max_sub_slow, max_sub_faster, and max_sub_fastest" respectively).
 To ensure that you print the columns out evenly, you may use `std::cout.precision(x)` to set the number of digits after the decimal to be printed, and `std::cout << std::fixed` to print the results in regular decimal format instead of scientific.
 The output to your program should look something like this:

 ```
     10         100        1000       10000